E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 :math:`\gamma_{r}` a set of damping coefficients dependent (or not) on the frequency.

-This minimization is carried out by dissymetrizing the system-bath coefficients between the injected and the extracted energy distribution.
+This minimization is carried out on the fly during the QTB simulation by dissymetrizing the system-bath coupling coefficients corresponding to the damping force (dissipation) and to the random force (energy injection).
-One can do it either by directly modifying the spectrum of the random noise :math:`F(t)` with frequency dependent damping term :math:`\gamma_r(\omega)` (adQTB-r variant) or by modifying the memory dissipative kernel :math:`\gamma_{f} (\omega)` within the framework of a generalized Langevin equation (adQTB-f variant).
+This can be done either by directly modifying the random force spectrum :math:`F(t)` with frequency dependent damping term :math:`\gamma_r(\omega)` (adQTB-r variant) or by modifying the memory kernel of the dissipative force :math:`\gamma_{f} (\omega)` within the framework of a non-Markovian generalized Langevin equation (adQTB-f variant).

-The coefficients :math:`\gamma_r` or :math:`\gamma_f` are slowly adjusted with a first-order differential equation and a damping term :math:`A_\gamma` :
+The coefficients :math:`\gamma_r` or :math:`\gamma_f` are slowly adjusted with a first-order differential equation and an adaptation coefficient :math:`A_\gamma` :

 .. math::  \frac{d }{dt}\gamma_{r/f} (\omega)  \propto  A_\gamma  \gamma \Delta_{FDT,r/f}(\omega,t)
        :label: eqgammadapt

-during a “thermalization time” until they reach convergence.
-Then, observables are computed by keeping on active the adaptive process.
+during a preliminary “adaptation time” until they reach convergence.
+Observables are then computed while the adaptive process is kept active.
-Further and more precise implementation details can be found in ref.[Man]_.
+Further informations and precise implementation details can be found in ref.[Man]_.

 Two implementations are currently available in PaPIM:

 #.
-Random force adaptive QTB (adQTB-r) In this variant, the dissipation
+Random force adaptive QTB (adQTB-r)

-   kernel is left unchanged, i.e. :math:`\gamma_{f}(\omega) = \gamma`
-   while the random force is modified according to a frequency-dependent set of damping coefficients :math:`\gamma_r(\omega)` to satisfy
+In this variant, the dissipation kernel is left unchanged, i.e. :math:`\gamma_{f}(\omega) = \gamma` while the random force is modified according to a frequency-dependent set of damping coefficients :math:`\gamma_r(\omega)` to satisfy